WGBH-MLA/openvault3/app/views/exhibits/grete-l-bibring.md

 really necessary, if you are a free person, if you can look at things, listen carefully, and appreciate what the patient tells you.
-                         OLIVER COPE
+#### OLIVER COPE
-That brings us into a whole of—-obviously there are physical differences in the way man and woman has biologically is different, but you’re saying there’s no reason why a man couldn’t understand the full concepts of a
+That brings us into a whole of—obviously there are physical differences in the way man and woman has biologically is different, but you’re saying there’s no reason why a man couldn’t understand the full concepts of a